mariusGundersen/website/content/article/2025-08-popover/popover.md

   </p>
 </div>

 The first one sets the `margin` to `0` vertically and `1em` horizontally, so that the popover can go almost all the way out to the side.
 The next one unsets the `top`, `left`, `right` and `bottom` properties in one single rule.
-Then we get to the interesting one, setting the `bottom` of this popover to be `0.5em` above the button.
-When a popover is opened from a button using a popovertarget there is an implicit anchor available to the popover, that is why we can use `anchor(top)` here without specifying which anchor.
-And then `justify-self: anchor-center` causes the popover to be centered above the button.
+Then we get to the interesting part, setting the `bottom` of this popover to be `0.5em` above the `anchor(top)` and setting `justify-self: anchor-center`.

+These two properties set the popover to be anchored to the button, such that the bottom is `0.5em` above the button top and so that the popover is centered above the button.
+It does this because there is an [implicit anchor association](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_anchor_positioning/Using#implicit_anchor_association) between the button with `popovertarget` and the popover.
+Therefore we don't need `anchor-name` and `position-anchor`, like we usually do with anchor positioning.

-This is all we really need, now the popover will be centered above the button, if there is enough room.
-The popover will never be pushed offscreen, even if the button is close to the edge of the screen.
-CSS does all of this automatically for us!
+This is all we really need, now the popover will be centered above the button.
+Notice that the popover will always be positioned so that it is fully visible.
+Even if the button that triggers it is at the edge of the page, the popover will attempt to center above it, but will not be pushed off-screen.

 I want this popover to look like a speech bubble though, with a little downward notch pointing to the button that was clicked.
 That is also easy to add, using the psudo element `::before`.